The Complete Breakdown: What Does It Cost to Relocate Your Office?

 • Insurance

-The operating costs are also calculated square-foot-per-year.
-Add the base rent to your operating costs, and multiply that by your rentable sq. feet.
+Operating costs are also calculated square-foot-per-year.
+Add base rent to your operating costs and multiply by your rentable sq. feet.

-Total annual rent cost = (Base Rent + Operational Expenses x Square Footage)
+Total annual rent cost = (Base Rent + Operating Costs x Square Footage)

 Equipment Maintenance

-This maintenance cost is not included in your operating costs, and you must pay it directly.
+This cost is not included in your operating costs and you will pay it directly.

-The cost of this type is rare in office buildings, but it can be found in industrial or flex spaces.
+This type of cost is rare in office buildings but can be found in industrial or flex spaces.

 Submetered Power

-Equipment that uses more electricity than “average” usage will be metered separately and billed to you as a separate expense.
+Equipment that uses more power than “average” usage will be metered separately and billed to you as a separate expense.

-This category includes supplemental HVAC systems for server rooms or electricity for uninterruptible power supplies.
-The lease or work letter lists the equipment the landlord requires to be submetered.
+This includes supplemental HVAC for server rooms or electricity for uninterruptible power supplies.
+The lease or work letter will list the equipment the landlord requires to be submetered.

 Security Deposit